gooddata/gooddata-ui-sdk/libs/sdk-code-schemas/api/sdk-code-schemas.api.md

     workspace_data_filters?: WorkspaceDataFilter[];
 }

+// Warning: (ae-missing-release-tag) "NumberParameterConstraints" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+interface NumberParameterConstraints {
+    max?: number;
+    min?: number;
+}

+// Warning: (ae-missing-release-tag) "NumberParameterDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+interface NumberParameterDefinition {
+    // (undocumented)
+    constraints?: NumberParameterConstraints;
+    defaultValue: number;
+    // (undocumented)
+    type: "NUMBER";
+}

 // Warning: (ae-missing-release-tag) "Parameter" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)